What is What is business process outsourcing??

-With this shift in focus, companies improve their current processes which may result in improved customer satisfaction.
+With this shift in focus, companies improve their current processes, which may result in improved customer satisfaction.
 BPO helps companies divert their resources to more critical business strategies.

 Often, companies find it impractical to hire a full-time position in-house because of the cost associated with doing so.
 Outsourcing services can also help them save costs and resources in hiring suitable employees.
-How does Business Process Outsourcing work?
+The definition of business process outsourcing (BPO)

 There are many benefits to outsourcing, as well as some downsides and risks.
-The common benefits include: Cost savings

-Companies can enjoy savings of up to 70% by leveraging the salaries and costs in countries such as the Philippines and India.
-Global market
+Companies can enjoy savings of up to 70% by leveraging the salaries and costs in offshore countries.

 Businesses get to access a bigger pool of talent that can fit their requirements.
 They can have better options in hiring employees since they are not limited to what is available in their home countries.
 Global presence